Swarnim55/React_SideEffects_Hooks_ContextAPI/README.md

 3. Added useEffect Hook to manage the form validation state for more optimization.
 4. Used React Context concept to manage the authentication state app wise.
 5. Implemented useContext hook to listen to the context provided a prop to manage the default value of the authentication context.
+6. Passed Down logout function from App.js to the provider object to utilize dynamic context and reduce props usage.